Serde data model

 The flexibility around mapping into the Serde data model is profound and

 powerful.
-When implementing Serialize
+When implementing Serialize and Deserialize, be aware of the

 broader context of your type that may make the most instinctive mapping not the